If you're a high school junior or senior looking to get a jump start on your college education, the High School Dual Credit (HSDC) program is for you!

 - FAQs: Browse the HSDC Frequently Asked Questions

-- Academic information: For course information, see Dual Credit Advising Tracks and SDMyLife/Dual Credit
+- Academic information: For course information, see Dual Credit Advising Tracks and SDMyLife/Dual Credit or search courses at Ellucian/Banner Self Service.

 - Foreign language: High school students interested in learning a foreign language online can learn details about Northern's modern language classes and programs in our course catalog